pawanesh-mnnit/EgoHANG/README.md

 | InAViT (WACV'24) | 79.30 | 77.60 | 67.80 | 58.20 |
 | **EgoHAnG (Ours)** | **89.22** | **82.67** | **71.40** | **70.03** |

+> **Note:** Pretrained weights are provided per participant.
+Results above are aggregated across all participants as reported in the paper.

 ---

 ## Repository Structure